remotephone/blog.rmtph.one/_posts/2023-06-29-CyberDefenders_EscapeRoom.md

 # Escape Room

 Here's another pcap analysis, at least partly.
 We'll run the script I created on Hawkeye and see what I need to do to it to get it further along.
+I'm still going to use Copilot heavily throughout this to keep things moving quickly, but I'll be verifying the output as I go, and I'll be doing some manual analysis as well.

 ## First results